pingcap/docs/develop/dev-guide-sample-application-ruby-rails.md

    >
    > It is recommended to enable TLS connection when using the public endpoint to connect to TiDB Dedicated.
    >
-   > To enable TLS connection, modify `ssl_mode` query parameter value to `verify_identity` and `sslca` to the file path of CA certificate downloaded from the connection dialog.
+   > To enable TLS connection, modify the value of the `ssl_mode` query parameter to `verify_identity` and the value of  `sslca` to the file path of CA certificate downloaded from the connection dialog.

 6. Save the `.env` file.